docker-library/docs/arangodb/content.md

 unix> docker exec -it jolly_joker arangosh
 ```

-See more information about [Configuration](https://www.arangodb.com/docs/stable/administration-configuration.html)
+For more information, see the ArangoDB documentation about [Configuration](https://docs.arangodb.com/stable/operations/administration/configuration/).

 ### Limiting resource utilization